• Skip to primary navigation

 If you just have wethers or girls that are not pregnant or milking then grain or milkstand treats are not one of the necessary goat supplies.

 3).
-Fruits and veggies can be fed as special treats
+Fruits and veggies or other special treats

 One of our girls, Chloe, especially loves bananas, so we bribe her with a few pieces every time we go outside with her.